chatwoot/docs/docs/self-hosted/configuration/features/email-channel/google-workspace-setup.md

 ## Publishing the app

-In case you're using Chatwoot within an organization with less than 100 users, you can continue to use the app in testing mode.
-However, if you're using Chatwoot in an organization with more than 100 users, or in case you're using the app to serve multiple clients, you will need to publish the app to make it available to all users.
+If you're using Chatwoot within an organization with fewer than 100 users, you can continue to use the app in testing mode.
+However, if you're using Chatwoot in an organization with more than 100 users or using the app to serve multiple clients, you will need to publish the app to make it available to all users.

-To publish the app, you need to go through the verification process since we make use of a restricted scope.
+To publish the app, you need to go through the verification process since we use a restricted scope.
 You can find the instructions to verify the app [here](https://support.google.com/cloud/answer/9110914).

-It's is important to note that the verification process can take a few days to complete.
+It's important to note that the verification process can take a few days to complete.
 Once the app is verified, you can publish it and make it available to all users.